baransonmez/java-persistence-course/entity-associations/src/main/java/models/unidirectional/README.md

 # Unidirectional Many-to-One relation

-!IMPORTANT: To test this relationship, only the models in this package were activated in the hibernate.cfg.xml file.
+!IMPORTANT: To test this relationship, you need to make sure that only the models in this package are activated in the hibernate.cfg.xml file.

 ## LeaseContract table's structure

 | ID  | STARTDATE                  | ENDDATE                    | VEHICLE_ID |
 |-----|----------------------------|----------------------------|------------|